PINCHED NERVE IN THE NECK

 The most effective posture adjustments are individualized.
 It’s essential to experiment with different positions to discover what works best for you.
 Take note of what postures reduce pain and which ones increase discomfort.
 If any position feels uncomfortable, it’s crucial to avoid it to prevent aggravating the nerve.

-Non Surgical Treatment Options:
+Non-Surgical Treatment Options:

 Pinched nerve treatment may involve both conservative and interventional approaches:

-- Rest and Physical Therapy: Resting the affected area and physical therapy exercises to improve strength and flexibility.
+- Rest and Physical Therapy: Resting the affected area and performing physical therapy exercises to improve strength and flexibility.

 - Medications: Pain relievers, anti-inflammatories, and muscle relaxants.
 For treating pinched nerve pain, over-the-counter options like non-steroidal anti-inflammatory drugs (NSAIDs) such as naproxen and ibuprofen are often recommended.
 These medications help reduce inflammation, fever, and pain.